 PHAENG WATERFALL KOH PHANGAN – The Complete Guide

 Phaeng waterfall Koh Phangan is the biggest and most beautiful waterfall on the island in a jungle area with a steep hiking path and a popular lookout point.
-But don’t be disappointed when you visit the waterfall in dry season, because there won’t be any water running down!!
-So be well prepared and know when to visit Phaeng waterfall Koh Phangan, but also when it’s NOT worth to visit.
-In this blog post I will give you all the tips you need before visiting and what the best months are to go to Phaeng waterfall Koh Phangan!
+But don’t be disappointed when you visit the waterfalls in Koh Phangan in dry season, because there won’t be any water running down!
+So be well prepared and know when it is the best time to visit Phaeng waterfall Koh Phangan.
+In this blog post I will give you all the tips you need before visiting and the best months to visit Phaeng waterfall Koh Phangan.

 How to get to Phaeng waterfall Koh Phangan

 Phaeng waterfall is located in the middle of the island with a decent road going straight to the parking area of the waterfall.
 It’s only a five minute drive from one of the other Koh Phangan waterfalls, Paradise waterfall.
 All the local attractions are pretty well signposted on Koh Phangan, so if you’re travelling with your rental scooter just type the below address into Google Maps and it’ll be easy to find!